Champl0oo/FOSSGIS-Abschlussaufgabe/README.md

 While importing "buildings" and "roads" the programm might ask you what vectorlayers you want to add.
 Simply choose polygons for the buildings-layer and line-string for the roads-layer (Note: you do not have to change the coordinate sytem of your data, the model will do this for you).

 Now open the "analysis_final.model3" file with the QGIS-modelbuilder.
-Before you run the model, go to the algorythm "set style for vectorlayer" at the very bottom and choose the "Top3_districts.qml"-file from your cloned repository as stylefile (Stildatei).
+Before you run the model, go to the algorythm "set style for vectorlayer" at the very bottom and choose the "district_colouring.qml"-file from your cloned repository as stylefile (Stildatei).

 The .qml-file is there to instantly colour and set a style to the end resut of our analysis, so that the user does not have to manually enter the style-editor and create a suitable map style just to see the results.

 You can now run the model.
-It should give you a layer called "Top3districts" which is your final result and shows you the top 3 districts for a potential grocery delivery service.
+It should give you a layer called "Top10_districts" which is your final result and shows you the top 10 districts for a potential grocery delivery service.
+It should be said, that only the green/darker green areas should really be considered for a possible location.
-Dark green = 1
-Olive green = 2
-Yellow = 3